Location-based Initial Access for Wireless Power Transfer with Physically Large Arrays: Wireless Power Transfer

 \subsection{Beam Diversity}

 The distribution of power in the region surrounding the focal point can be improved through a suitable precoding scheme.
 Beam diversity can be effectively exploited to even out deep fades and generate a smoother power distribution in proximity of the focal point.
 As a simple scheme in a multibeam transmission, the phases $\varphi_k$ of SMC beams can be varied to reduce the necessary fading margin at the cost of lower peak powers.
-In this regard, we propose to assign equal power to each of the beams to maximally\todo{strongly? tw: maximally is fine} affect the local fading.
-That is, we choose the transmit signal $\bm{s} = \sqrt{\frac{P_\mrm{TX}}{L}} \bm{w}_\mrm{BD}$ with the weights defined as
+In this regard, we propose to assign equal power to each of the beams to maximally affect the local fading.
+That is, we choose the transmit signal $\bm{s} = \sqrt{{P_\mrm{TX}}} \bm{w}_\mrm{BD}$ with the weights defined as

-the individual weight vectors $\bm{w}_{\mrm{BD},k}$ are computed for some target position $\vm{p}_\mrm{EN}$ using \eqref{eq:channel_vector}.
+The individual weight vectors $\bm{w}_{\mrm{BD},k}$ are computed for some target position $\vm{p}_\mrm{EN}$ using \eqref{eq:channel_vector}.
 Fig.~\ref{fig:M1_domain} shows the PG distribution for $N_\mrm{R}=1$ realization of $K$ beam phases $\varphi_k$ drawn from uniform distributions, i.e. $\varphi_k \sim \mathcal{U}(0,\,2\pi)$.
 This approach assumes known environment information in terms of the SMC model, c.f. (\ref{eq:channel_vector}), while the scatterer components $\bm{h}_{\mrm{sc},k}$ are unknown.

 Deep fades still occur, but their depth has been reduced, i.e., the use of several realizations of random phases $\varphi_k$ increases the probability of waking up an EN device located at an unfavorable position.
 This effect can be further exploited through multiple iterations of the beam diversity scheme: Fig.~\ref{fig:M16_domain} shows the maximum PG for every position on the circular disc from $N_\mrm{R}=16$ realizations of $K$ random beam phases.
 The smooth power distribution depicted in the figure will not exist at a single time instance, but after $N_\mrm{R}$ attempts, every position has at least once experienced the peak PGs depicted.
-If the power received by an EN device exceeds the device sensitivity for one realization, this is sufficient to transmit a signal on which channel state estimation can be performed by the \gls{rw} infrastructure.
+If the power received by an EN device exceeds the device sensitivity for one realization, this is sufficient to transmit a signal on which the \gls{rw} infrastructure can perform channel state estimation. \changesBD{ An exhaustive beam sweep exploiting this scheme may initially take several tens of minutes.
+However, the procedure has to be completed only once, for the initial wake-up of EN devices.}